LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/searching-algorithms/README.md

 ### Question 4:

-Say we have ’n' elements and know that they are not yet sorted.
+Say we have `n` elements and know that they are not yet sorted.

-What is the time complexity of sorting the array and then performing ‘m' search operations with binary search?
+What is the time complexity of sorting the array and then performing `m` search operations with binary search?
 You may use any sorting algorithm you want, just say what it is, and what it’s time complexity is.

 ### Question 5: